smodha26/BankingSystem/README.md

 The project utilizes the Singleton design pattern through the `CurrentUserSingleton` class.
 This design pattern ensures that there is only one instance of the `CurrentUserSingleton` class throughout the application.
 The `CurrentUserSingleton` is responsible for managing the current individual's instance, providing a global point of access to the current user's data.

+### Model-View-Controller (MVC)

+The project follows the Model-View-Controller (MVC) architectural pattern.
+This separation of concerns helps maintain a clear distinction between different aspects of the application:

+- **Model**: Represented by the `Bank` and the `Individual` class, it encapsulates the data and business logic, including user account details and balance.

+- **View**: Implemented in the `LoginUI` and the `BankingPlatformUI` class, it provides the user interface for interacting with the application.

+- **Controller**: The application logic is separated into controller classes (`LoginController` and `BankingPlatformController`), responsible for handling user authentication, banking operations, and interactions between the model and view.

 ## Project Structure

 The project is organized with a separation of concerns between the user interface (UI) and the application logic: